Everton outstrip Europe's heaviest spenders

-LONDON, England Everton, once known as England's Bank of England club, are returning to their high-spending ways by becoming Europe's heaviest spenders in the transfer window.
+LONDON, England (Reuters) - Everton, once known as England's Bank of England club, are returning to their high-spending ways by becoming Europe's heaviest spenders in the transfer window.

 The Toffees are expected to pay 24 million pounds for Burnley centre half Michael Keane on Monday to take their overall investment to 80 million pounds this transfer window as they attempt to build a side capable of breaking into the Premier League's top four next season.